Vitin-19/IMC_Calculator_app/README.md

 <h1>IMC_Calculator_app</h1>

 This repository is a IMC calculator mobile app created for my school activity.
 At there, you enter your height and your weight and de system will return your IMC, a classification based on your result and what is your ideal weight based on your height.
-You can see this last information just entering you height.<br>
+You can see this last information just entering your height.<br>
 The technology used on this project was:<br><br>
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/react/react-original.svg" width="50" height="50"/> React Native.<br><br>